 Safety & Aerodynamics

-2. F1 Teams And Constructors
+F1 Teams / Constructors

 The actual teams that are competing also change regularly, as teams decide to rebrand themselves or be replaced by another team entirely.
 Teams and constructors used to be distinct entities, but now the words are used almost interchangeably.
 There are a lot of technical details that surround the subtle differences between them.